So you’ve had an Achilles tear? Follow these principles to get yourself back to action.

 Early on, isometrics that avoid compression (more on compression below) are a good option for strength work in the beginning because not only will they not irritate the tendon, but they will also help maintain its work capacity.
 When progressing toward isotonic work, pay attention to controlled eccentric actions.

 3. Tensile Forces: Low to High

 Tensile forces are very fast/deep stretching and contracting actions that occur in tendons like those we see in landing and jumping or changing direction.
 As the Achilles gets healthy, re-introduce low grade jumps and landings.
 Low-intensity, double-tap jump variations as shown below can be a good place to start because you can easily monitor and progress the volume of the exercise from a small distance or a few hurdles toward longer distances and more hurdles.

 4. Compressive Loads

 Any positions requiring deep dorsi-flexion (a reduced angle between the foot and the shin) place compressive loads on the Achilles.
 Avoid these positions until they no longer irritate the tendon and re-introduce them SLOWLY!

 5. Tensile Loads with Compression

 An example of this is a cut or a direction change.
 In these movements the foot and shin come closer together (the knees travel forward past the toes) and there is also a stretch and contraction of the Achilles tendon.
 Another example would be a “back” or “plyo” step that involve the same combination of mechanisms.
 These are later-stage, higher-impact movements that you should avoid until the other types of loading have proven to be safe following the 24hr rule (more on this below).
-Avoid combinations of compression, speed and load early on (the example in the video to the right is an example of such a combination.
+Avoid combinations of compression, speed and load early on (the action in the video below is an example of such a combination.
 Watch the action of the foot that steps back).

 6. Stretching and the 24hr Rule